Khwesten/LombokLike/README.md

         ...
     }

-and use:
+And use!

     $test = new Test();
     $test->setNameOfAttribute("Test");
     echo $test->getNameOfAttribute();
     //Result display is: Test

+If you call a unknown method, receive a fatal error:

+    $test->setUnknowAttr("Unkmow property");

+    Fatal error:
+    Call to undefined function: setUnknowAttr()
+    In: F:\htdocs\projects\LombokLike\index.php
+    On line: 24

 ## Author

-The GettersAndSetters is created and maintained by [Khwesten Heiner](https://www.facebook.com/khwesten).
+The LombokLike is created and maintained by [Khwesten Heiner](https://www.facebook.com/khwesten).
 Heiner is a senior FullStack web developer at [MeuTutor](http://www.meututor.com.br/) and [TeckS](http://tecks.com.br/).

 ## License

-The GettersAndSetters is released under the MIT public license.
+The LombokLike is released under the MIT public license.